Belfast for Families

 BIAF Tips:

-• All age groups LOVE the free LIVE music performances by some of Belfast’s best artists!
+- All age groups LOVE the free LIVE music performances by some of Belfast’s best local artists!

-• Friday variety market: around 248 market stalls selling everything from fish to zips and from antiques to fresh vegetables!
+- Friday variety market: around 248 market stalls selling everything from fish to zips, and antiques to fresh vegetables!

-• Sunday food, craft, and antique market: food remains a highlight while allowing Belfast’s craft and art producers take centre stage
+- Sunday food, craft, and antique market: food remains a highlight while allowing Belfast’s craft and art producers to take centre stage.

 Stroll to Belfast City Hall